adhirajbane13/NHS_AandE_Performance_Analysis/README.md

 The module performs the following:
 - Automatically downloads monthly CSVs from NHS England’s website
 - Merges the data
-- Returns a single DataFrame ready for analysis or loading into a database
+- Returns a single DataFrame ready for cleaning, transformation and loading into a database

 ---